enormandeau/barque/README.md

 - **Summarize analyses**
     - Number of reads at each step
     - Quality of Fastq files at each step

-## TODO
-- Add script to summarize sequence dropout through the pipeline
-- Create helpful README.md
-  - Dependencies
-  - How to use

 ## License
 CC share-alike, commercial permitted